UCBerkeleySETI/blimpy/README.md

 pip install https://github.com/UCBerkeleySETI/blimpy/tarball/master
 ```

-You will need numpy, h5py and astropy as dependencies.
+You will need numpy, h5py astropy, scipy, and matplotlib as dependencies.
+A `pip install` should pull in numpy, h5py, and astropy, but you may still need to install scipy and matplotlib separately.

 ```
 Version 1.1.9